 Universal Music Group Nashville converged on Gulch hotspot Cantina Laredo for its intimate after-party, toasting wins by Sugarland (Vocal Duo) and Jamey Johnson (Song Of The Year).
 Left photo: Sugarland’s Jennifer Nettles, UMG Nashville Chairman Luke Lewis and Sugarland’s Kristian Bush.
 Right photo: (L-R) UMG Nashville EVP/GM Ken Robold, Lewis, Jamey Johnson and VP A&R Brian Wright.
 Photo Credit: Peyton Hoge

 Category: Artist, Awards, Featured, Label

 About the Author

 Sarah Skates is Sr. News Editor of MusicRow Enterprises.
-Now in her ninth year with the company, she contributes to musicrow.com and the print magazine.
+Now in her tenth year with the company, she contributes to musicrow.com and the print magazine.
 She welcomes your inquiries to firstname.lastname@example.org.
 Please send press releases, photos, and news items to email@example.com.